kbingman/es6-refresher/packages/lesson-2/README.md

 ### ForEach

-ForEach simply interates over each object in function, but returns nothing.
+ForEach simply interates over each object in array, but returns nothing.
 In effect, this is very similar to the loops above.

 ```javascript